Key takeaways:

 2. Schindler

-This Switzerland-based elevator company, founded in 1874, is one of the oldest still in operation.
-The company is well-known for the high quality of its products and its customer service efforts.
+This Swiss-based elevator company, founded in 1874, is one of the oldest in operation.
+It is well-known for its high-quality products and customer service efforts.

-Schindler’s ‘mobility’ solutions not only include the manufacturing of elevators, escalators, and moving walkways.
-What’s more, they also offer installation and maintenance services.
-These are all essential for apartments, offices, and commercial buildings.
+Schindler’s mobility solutions include manufacturing elevators, escalators, and moving walkways, as well as installation and maintenance services.
+These are essential for apartments, offices, and commercial buildings.

 3. Otis Elevator

-Otis, perhaps the most well-known name in elevator manufacturers, made the first safety elevator and continues to manufacture to this day.
+Otis, perhaps the most well-known name in elevator manufacturing, invented the first safety elevator and continues to manufacture it today.

 The company’s elevators are found in buildings worldwide, including Dubai.
-On the Otis elevator company website, you’ll find mobility information for all-sized buildings, as well as escalators and moving walks.
-Additionally, Otis touts its modernization services, such as upgrades and the latest in elevator technology.
+The Otis Elevator company website provides mobility information for all-sized buildings, escalators, and moving walks.
+Additionally, Otis touts its modernization services, such as upgrades and the latest elevator technology.
+Otis’ Gen2 elevator uses flat-belt technology, which improves durability and efficiency.
+The company has also embraced IoT with its Otis ONE digital platform, allowing for real-time system monitoring.

 elevators manufactured by an elevator company